Skip to Content

 The zipline offers two distinct ride experiences:

-• The first option is the lower “Zip-Zilla” zipline, which sends riders flying 2 blocks in a seated position at heights of up to 7 stories.
+• Option 1 is the lower “Zip-Zilla” zipline, which sends riders flying 2 blocks in a seated position at heights of up to 7 stories.

-• The second option is SlotZilla’s upper “Super-Hero Zoom” zoomline, which sends riders flying in a prone position (laying on their stomach) 5 blocks at heights of up to 11 stories.
+• Option 2 is SlotZilla’s upper “Super-Hero Zoom” zoomline, which sends riders flying in a prone position (lying on their stomach) 5 blocks at heights of up to 11 stories.

 As one of the most popular non-gambling things to do on Fremont Street, I thought it would be fun to finally confront my fear of heights and tackle the SlotZilla zipline myself.

-Specifically, I decided to spend up to ride the higher “Super-Hero style” zoomline, which sends you flying over Fremont Street laying flat on your stomach.
-I figured that if I’m going to do it, I might as well do it right.
+Specifically, I decided to spend up to ride the higher “Super-Hero style” zoomline, which sends you flying over Fremont Street lying flat on your stomach.
+If I’m going to do it, I might as well do it right.

 A 11 story zipline tower designed to look like a slot machine.